THE GLOBAL DEVELOPMENT RESEARCH CENTER

 Policy Analysis Series E-124.

-■ Towards a Gender Analysis Framework to Assist the Application, Adoption and Use of Environmentally Sound Technologies
+Towards a Gender Analysis Framework for the adoption and use of Environmentally Sound Technologies

 Management Tools Series E-058.